- 7.1–8.7 in

 Short- to long-distance migrant.
 Yellow-bellied Sapsuckers depart their breeding range in September and early October for wintering grounds in the southern U.S., Mexico, West Indies, and Central America.
 They arrive back north in May.
 Females tend to migrate farther south than males, with a ratio of more than three females to one male having been counted in Central America.

 Yellow-bellied Sapsuckers aren’t regular bird feeder visitors, although they may visit suet feeders.
 And if you have young birch or maple trees in your yard and you live in the sapsucker’s range, you just might get to see one drilling its sapwells firsthand.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird